Magical properties of 2540 Km baseline Superbeam Experiment: Calculation

 In addition to taking the systematic uncertainties into account, we have marginalized over $|\Delta_{31}|$, $\sin^2 2 \theta_{13}$, $\sin^2 2 \theta_{23}$ and $\dcp$ but held $\Delta_{21}$ and $\theta_{12}$ fixed.
 In doing the marginalization, we assume that experimental uncertainties in $|\Delta_{31}|$ and $\sin^2 2 \theta_{23}$ are what they are expected to be from T2K (about $2\%$) \cite{t2k}.
 It turns out that the marginalization over $|\Delta_{31}|$ has on $\chi^2$ no effect but marginalization over $\theta_{23}$ has a very significant effect, if IH happens to be the true hierarchy.
 We elucidate this point after discussing our results.

 The dominant term in $\pmue$ is proportional to $\sin^2 2 \theta_{13}$, which makes the marginalization over $\theta_{13}$ the most crucial one in hierarchy determination.
 In the neighbourhood of oscillation maximum, the matter effects increase this term for NH and decrease it for IH, relative to its vacuum value.
 In shorter baseline experiments such as NO$\nu$A, one expects to measure this increase/decrease and determine the hierarchy.
-However, it is possible to choose a $\theta_{13}^{'}$, within the allowed range of $\theta_{13}$, such that $\pmue({\rm NH},\theta_{13}) \simeq \pmue({\rm IH},\theta_{13}^{'})$ \cite{degeneracy}.
+However, it is possible to choose a $\theta_{13}^{'}$, within the allowed range of $\theta_{13}$, such that $\pmue({\rm NH},\theta_{13}) \simeq \pmue({\rm IH},\theta_{13}^{'})$ \cite{barger02}.
 In such a situation, marginalization over $\theta_{13}$ leads to a very small $\chi^2$.
-In our proposal, the condition $\sin ((1-\hat{A}) \Delta) = 0$, makes $\pmue$(IH) very small, in the neighbourhood of $E=3.3$ GeV, {\bf independent of both $\dcp$ and $\theta_{13}$}.
+In our proposal, the condition $\sin ((1-\hat{A}) \Delta) = 0$, makes $\pmue$(IH) very small, in the neighbourhood of $E=3.3$ GeV, {\bf independently of both $\dcp$ and $\theta_{13}$}.
 In this energy range, $\pmue$(NH) is close to oscillation maximum.
 It is also proportional to $\sin^2 2 \theta_{13}$ and is quite large even for the very small value of $\sin^2 2 \theta_{13}$, which is illustrated in Fig.~1.
 Therefore the oscillation pattern is very distinctive for each hierarchy and they can easily be distinguished for $\sin^2 2 \theta_{13} \geq 0.02$.
 We also note that the marginalization over $\dcp$ ensures that this distinction between NH and IH exists even for the most unfavourable value of $\dcp$.
 Hence hierarchy determination is possible for the {\bf whole range of $\dcp$.}

 Because of its importance, marginalization over $\sin^2 2 \theta_{13}$ was done in different stages.
 At present, we only have an upper limit, $\sin^2 2 \theta_{13} \leq 0.1$.
+In this study, we will restrict ourselves to the values $\sin^2 2 \theta_{13}$ accessible to the experiments currently running or under construction.
 Double Chooz \cite{dchooz} can measure this parameter if it is $\geq 0.04$ and Daya Bay \cite{dayabay} can measure it for values $\geq 0.01$.
 Therefore, for input values $\sin^2 2 \theta_{13}: 0.05 - 0.1$ (that is if Double Chooz finds a positive result), we do marginalization only over this range.
 For input values $\sin^2 2 \theta_{13}: 0.02 - 0.05$ (expecting a positive result from Daya Bay but not from Double Chooz) we do marginalization only over this restricted range.

 It was mentioned above that the parameters $\Delta_{21}$ and $\theta_{12}$ are kept fixed.
 These parameters occur only in the second and third terms of $\pmue$.
 Given the smallness of $\alpha$, the third term is very small and varying $\Delta_{21}$ and $\theta_{12}$ within their ranges, changes this term by a very small amount.
 The second term undergoes much larger changes when $\sin 2 \theta_{13}$ and $\dcp$ are varied over their ranges.
 The change due to $\Delta_{21}$ and $\theta_{12}$ is much smaller and can be neglected.